yoojeenwoo/EE209AS/README.md

 * The private keys of the smart contract owner have not been compromised

 ## System Overview
 The system will consist of a private, permissioned blockchain that is managed by a manufacturer.
 The manufacturer maintains one or more nodes in the blockchain, and publishes a smart contract into the blockchain to control identity management, firmware updates, and any other logic that must be implemented for the system.
 Only the manufacturer has permission to add or remove miner nodes to and from the smart contract's record.
 The smart contract is flexible and can be programmed to enforce permissions on its users.
-Smart homes are grouped into clusters of IoT devices that are connected to one or two "miner" nodes.
+Smart homes are grouped into clusters of IoT devices that are connected to one or more "miner" nodes.
 These nodes act as gateways to the blockchain, interacting with the manufacturer's smart contract.

 ### Software and Hardware Tools
 We used a Raspberry Pi Zero W running the Raspbian OS as an IoT device existing in a smart home.
 We implemented miner nodes on one Windows and one Linux machine.
 We used Geth, the Go implementation of Ethereum, as our main tool to construct and interact with our private blockchain.
 Geth utilizes the Web3 JavaScript API to assist in interacting with the blockchain.
 We also use Python and Node.js to write the scripts to control interaction between different components of the system.